intrepidcs/libneoradio2/README.md

 # make install
 ```

+udev rules are required to be able to access devices as a normal user:

+`99-intrepidcs.rules`

 ## Windows

 Visual studio 2015 or greater is required to build. cmake can also be used to build but is untested currently.